famutimine/pdcscore/README.md

 The objective of this package is to offer a Python-based solution for computing the Proportion of Days Covered (PDC), a widely used metric in the healthcare industry to evaluate medication adherence.
 As the healthcare analytics sector shifts away from SAS, there is a growing need to recreate key metrics in alternative platforms.
 This package aims to simplify the process and reduce the workload for business analysts in the healthcare ecosystem by providing a readily available PDC calculation tool, thereby eliminating the need to build it from scratch.

-I followed the original implementation logic of PDC in SAS, this can be found at https://support.sas.com/resources/papers/proceedings13/167-2013.pdf

-This paper offers a gentle, yet detailed introduction to the topic, and will serve as a reference to anyone new to the subject.

-Current update is optimized for multiprocessing large datasets.

 Please use as described below: